Prince Arthur,

 It never ceases to amaze me that the Duke got to so many places around the world, not only visited them but had a sufficient impact that places and organisations were named after him - and live on today.

-Michael has written to me from Malta telling me about the Duke of Connaught's Own band - another example of the Duke's memory living on.
-But Michael has not been able to find out much about the Duke's activities on Malta.
-Do you know?
+Michael wrote to me from Malta telling me about the Duke of Connaught's Own band - another example of the Duke's memory living on.
+But he had not been able to find out much about the Duke's activities on Malta.

 From Ann Lyon "When I lived in Malta in 1968-71 I was in the 19th Malta (Floriana) Company of the Girl Guides, based at Connaught House.
 I cannot now remember what it looked like, but it may well have been the same building as 'the Connaught Home'.
 It was also the meeting place of the local Scouts and other such organisations." xii8